RedHatQE/valid/README.md

 Useful tools
 ------------
 There are several useful tools available:
-* valid_bugzilla_reporter.py - examine result, report to bugzilla (--test option is useful as well)
+* `valid_bugzilla_reporter.py` - examine result, report to bugzilla (--test option is useful as well)
-* valid_debug_run.py - run one specified test on existing instance
+* `valid_debug_run.py` - run one specified test on existing instance

 Requirements
 ------------
-python-paramiko, python-rpyc, and python-boto are required.
+`python-paramiko`, `python-rpyc`, and `python-boto` are required.

 Server mode
 -----------
 Validation can be done in client/server mode as well.
 The communications are secured with HTTPS (default port is 8080).
-You can create certificates using 'valid_cert_creator.py' script.
+You can create certificates using `valid_cert_creator.py` script.
 You should use real hostname you'll be connecting to, it will be checked during ssl negotiations.
 Client certificate and key are generated in /etc/valid/ directory.

-On server side:
+* On server side:

-'valid_runner.py --server' (or use provided systemd valid.service)
+`valid_runner.py --server` (or use provided systemd valid.service)

-On client side:
+* On client side:

-valid_client.py --cert 'certfile' --key 'keyfile' --host 'hostname' --add 'datafile' [ --emails 'comma-separated email list'] you'll get the transaction id.
+`valid_client.py --cert 'certfile' --key 'keyfile' --host 'hostname' --add 'datafile' [ --emails 'comma-separated email list']` you'll get the transaction id.

-and then
+* And then:

-valid_client.py	--cert 'certfile' --key	'keyfile' --host 'hostname' --get 'transaction id'
+`valid_client.py --cert 'certfile' --key 'keyfile' --host 'hostname' --get 'transaction id'`

 Writing tests